 We are an 'Operation Encompass School'.
 Information is available below.

-Child Protection at Hill View
+Safeguarding at Hill View

-Hill View Infant School is committed to safeguarding and promoting the welfare of its pupils, and as such expects all staff and volunteers to share this commitment.
+Hill View Infant Academy is committed to safeguarding and promoting the welfare of its pupils, and as such expects all staff and volunteers to share this commitment.
 We will provide and maintain a safe learning environment for our pupils, identify where there are child welfare concerns, and take appropriate action to address them in partnership with other agencies.

 The protection of our pupils is the responsibility of all staff within our school, and is paramount in all areas of their education.